sirfrancis553544/sirfrancis553544/README.md

 ### Hi, I'm Francis 👋

-## I'm a developer and an Anime connoisseur 🤖!
+## I'm a Developer and an Anime connoisseur 🤖!
 - 🏮 Living in china and learning Chines, 你好！
 - 🤓 Just something I'm working on to help me [study](https://gentle-retreat-64574.herokuapp.com/)
 - 👨‍🎓 Always learning